dendibakh/perf-book/chapters/9-Optimizing-Computations/9-2 Inlining Functions.md

 Also, there are situations when inlining is problematic:

-* A recursive function cannot be inlined into itself.
+* A recursive function cannot be inlined into itself, unless it's a tail-recursive function (see next section).
+Also, if a depth of recursion is usually small, it's possible to partially inline a recursive function, i.e., inline a body of a recursive function to itself a couple of times, and then leave a recursive call as before.
+This may eliminate the overhead of a function call in the common case.
-* A function that is referred to through a pointer can be inlined in place of a direct call but the functiona has to remain in the binary, i.e., it cannot be fully inlined and eliminated.
+* A function that is referred to through a pointer can be inlined in place of a direct call but the function has to remain in the binary, i.e., it cannot be fully inlined and eliminated.
 The same is true for functions with external linkage.

 As we said earlier, compilers tend to use a cost model approach when making a decision about inlining a function, which typically works well in practice.
 In general, it is a good strategy to rely on the compiler for making all the inlining decisions and adjust if needed.
 The cost model cannot account for every possible situation, which leaves room for improvement.
 Sometimes compilers require special hints from the developer.
 One way to find potential candidates for inlining in a program is by looking at the profiling data, and in particular, how hot is the prologue and the epilogue of the function.
 Below is an example of a function profile with prologue and epilogue consuming `~50%` of the function time: